frialde/raiza-ps/README.md

 # raiza-ps
-a peanalty shootout game i have developed for my girlfriend to ask her out for our 5th monthsary!
+a penalty shootout game i have developed for my girlfriend to ask her out for our 5th monthsary!